atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 RDF lacks a clear solution for dealing with [ordered data](https://ontola.io/blog/ordered-data-in-rdf/), resulting in confusion when developers have to create lists of content.
 Adding an Array data type as a base data type helps solve this. ([discussion](https://github.com/ontola/atomic-data/issues/4))

-### Adding a native mutation standard
+### Adding a native state changes standard

 There is no integrated standard for communicating state changes.
 Although [linked-delta](https://github.com/ontola/linked-delta) and [rdf-delta](https://afs.github.io/rdf-delta/) do exist, they aren't referred to by the RDF spec.
-I think developers need guidance when learning a new system such as RDF, and that's why [Atomic Mutations](../mutations/intro.md) is included in this book.
+I think developers need guidance when learning a new system such as RDF, and that's why [Atomic Commits](../commits/intro.md) is included in this book.

 ### Adding a schema language